CozyAraka/CozyAraka/README.md

-👋 Hey, I'm Aaron a.k.a.
-Araka/Zaplek and 19 y/o.
+👋 Hey, I'm Leah a.k.a.
+Araka/Zaplek and 20 y/o.
 Right now i am Learning and trying to understand different Languages!
 I also have some fun Projects, just look around if you see something interesting!

 #